navkar/XamarinSpectrumAppDemo/readme.md

 # App specifications

 **NOTE:** I have tested this App on iOS only, NOT on Android.
-No code is available for Android.
+No source code is available for Android.

-Covers the following features
+# List of Features

 ## Collection Sort (Ascending and Descending)